burcutanis/TrendSU-Cloth-Shop/README.md

 # TrendSU-Cloth-Shop
-A full stack application with Django and Bootstrap
+## A full stack application with Django and Bootstrap
+## CS308 Software Engineering course project in Sabancı University

 This is a women cloth shop application that presents a number of products in categories and let users select and add the desired product/products to the shopping